 Open Lightbox on Mouseout

-This setting controls whether the lightbox opens when a site visitor's mouse pointer leaves the viewport.
+This setting controls whether the lightbox opens when a customer's mouse pointer leaves the viewport.
 If you select YES, then the lightbox appears when the mouse pointer leaves the browser.
 If you select NO, then the lightbox displays on page load like a normal lightbox.

 Closeable via Overlay

-This input determines whether the lightbox closes when the visitor clicks the lightbox overlay mask.
-If you select YES, then the lightbox closes when a visitor clicks anywhere on the overlay.
-If you select NO, then the lightbox doesn't close when the visitor clicks the overlay.
+The Click Overlay to Close? setting determines whether the lightbox closes when the customer clicks the lightbox overlay mask.
+If you select YES, then the lightbox closes when a customer clicks anywhere on the overlay.
+If you select NO, then the lightbox doesn't close when the customer clicks the overlay.

 <script> tag and executes it when the action fires.
 Any variables or functions are available on this page for reference by other page elements or additional actions.